 - the renter’s right to apply, within 30 days, to CAV to investigate the rent increase (s 44(3) RT Act).

-Any rent increase notice that does not comply with these requirements is invalid.
-The renter does not have to pay the increase and may seek reimbursement for any rent paid in accordance with an invalid rent increase (which can be applied for no more than six years after the increase).
+Any rent increase notice that does not comply with these requirements is invalid (see Gregorio v Gregorio (Residential Tenancies) VCAT 680 (17 June 2022)).
+The renter does not have to pay the increase and may seek reimbursement for any rent paid in accordance with an invalid rent increase.
 Currently, there is no guidance on the meaning of a valid ‘method’ of increases as it is not defined in the RT Act.
 Whether an arbitrary increase is an ‘invalid method’ will be the subject of future case law.

 Is the rent increase excessive?